 - Salt is much safer than commercial mouse poisons that could quickly kill our pets.
 Although salt can also affect our pets if accidentally eaten, it is less lethal than commercial poisons and rarely kills them.

 Suppose the mouse does not get to drink plenty of water soon.
-In that case, the resulting burning effect will also leave permanent damage to the stomach and intestinal linings, usually resulting in the rodent’s death.
+In that case, the resulting burning effect will also permanently damage the stomach and intestinal lining, usually resulting in the rodent’s death.

 This point is precisely the most complex to achieve.
-Initially, it may be challenging to get the mice to eat the amount of salt necessary to die, so the only thing left to do is trick them.
+Initially, getting the mice to eat the amount of salt necessary to die may be challenging, so the only thing left to do is trick them.
 The strategy of deception depends entirely on the bait.
 There are two main bait options: cheese and rat chow.

 When you are addicted to cartoons like Tom and Jerry, you may have the preconceived idea that cheese is the only food that attracts mice.
 However, this image of mice and cheese is an exaggerated stereotype.
 Cheese is not exactly the favorite food of mice as we see them on television, but they will still eat it because they are omnivores.

-- The fundamental reason cheese is the ideal bait is its strong odor in all directions.
+- Cheese is the ideal bait because of its strong odor in all directions.
 Like any other animal in hunting mode, mice use their sense of smell to locate food.

 - The first action to do is to get a slice of pungent-smelling cheese seasoned with 80 grams of salt, enough to kill these pesky rodents.